ibexa/documentation-user/docs/content_management/content_organization/copy_move_hide_content.md

 ## Multi-file delete

+There are multiple ways to delete multiple items, for example:

+- in Content tree, hold the Shift key and select multiple item.
+Then click the three dots menu and select **Delete**.
+- in the Content item's details screen, the **Sub-items** tab, select multiple items and click **Delete**

-To delete multiple items, select them and click **Delete selected items** in the **Sub-items** top bar.
-Confirm your choice in the pop-up window with the **Send to Trash** button.
-All selected files will be moved to trash.
+Confirm your choice in the pop-up window with the **Send to trash** button.
+All selected files are be moved to trash.

 ![Multi-file delete](img/multi_file_delete.png)